How We Launched a Website for the Worst Client Ever… Us

 On rare occasions, when clients choose not to follow our process, a project can slightly or even completely go off the rails.

-It was time to revamp the 3 Media Web site to reflect its current offerings as a full-service digital web agency.
+It was time to revamp the 3 Media Web site to reflect its current full-service digital web agency offerings.
 Anyone who has been through this process knows a new website can involve rebranding, extensive planning, and a significant timeline.

 Step #1 of our 5-Step Proven Process is discovery and design.
 Discovery allows our team to start from square one with a client.
-Our team works to understand the client, their industry, and learn of their biggest marketing roadblocks and top-lying goals.
+Our team understands the client and their industry and learns of their biggest marketing roadblocks and top-lying goals.
 Based on initial discovery meetings, a new site structure and design are crafted.

 In the case of our own website, we made the mistake of skipping our vital discovery process (something we tell clients never to do).

 We figured, “Hey, we are the experts we can refresh our current website” (BAD IDEA).

 To start, this meant just adding some new content to the current site with a slight design improvement.
 Once we started mocking up designs, we realized we needed a better sitemap, content plan, and rebranding.

 We spent months on the newly designed “refresh,” but after reviewing the design with our team, we realized we were still missing many pieces to the puzzle.

 We skipped our own Discovery Process.
 We say we do our homework, but we failed to do it for ourselves.